 Let’s clear some things up first: Nobody gets into a relationship with an intent to break it off, Nobody wishes for a failed relationship and the heartbreak.
 If that’s the case, then why are the divorce rates rising along with frequent break ups?
 This article will highlight the most basic of the reasons.

-If you ever had a break up with a person, then you would be familiar with the internal mental conflict with yourself in the days leading up to the actual break up.
+If you ever had a break up with a person, then you would be familiar with the internal mental conflict with yourself in the days leading up to the actual break up mainly because all what will be coming, to get some help you better contact your attorney about child custody updates and advice.
 The conflict of if you should keep trying harder or just let it go.
 There are two phrases that we are very much familiar with but at the same time, they contradict each other.
 The phrases are: “If you want it, go get it” and “If it’s meant to be, it will be.”

 During the days leading up to the final breakup, we are constantly torn between trying harder to design our own fate and then contemplating if we have done everything in our power.
 Amidst all this conflict, you might have even started to blame yourself for the failed relationship entirely.
 However, here are the most common reasons why relationships fail: